kumarmuthu/PythonSkills/Banner/README.md

 5. Scenario: 3 - Foreground and Background Colours with permutation and combination for the Banner text
 * 5.1 Generate Permutation and Combination List.
-* 5.2 Avoid same colour combination.
+* 5.2 Avoid the same colour combination.
   * 5.3 Method - 1 Using these custom parameters(font, width) with banner text.
   *  OR
   * 5.3 Method - 2 Using Default parameters(font, width) with banner text.